jberkenbilt/qfs/README.md

 ```

 * TO DO
+  * Get tests to pass when run in a different time zone
   * Document how to remove things.
 Removing something from a filter causes it to be untracked, not
     to disappear.
 So
     * If you remove a tracked directory and push/pull, it disappears